A general guide on how to conduct and write a literature review.

-The Reading strategies page includes advice on using books and articles and a notes record sheet grid you can use.
+Our reading page includes strategies and advice on using books and articles and a notes record sheet grid you can use.

 The Academic writing page suggests ways to organise and structure information from a range of sources and how you can develop your argument as you read and write.